dr6am/goApi/README.md

 # Go Api
-Test api on golang with subdomain, cors access and database
+Test api on golang with subdomains